 Therefore, what is the optimal prioritization strategy when remediating vulnerabilities?
 Unfortunately, there is no one single answer to that question, but instead lies with a collection of metrics to help inform and guide the prioritization decisions, which is where this research comes in.

 The Exploit Prediction Scoring System (EPSS) is a community-driven effort to combine descriptive information about vulnerabilities (CVEs) with evidence of actual exploitation in-the-wild.
 By collecting and analyzing these data, EPSS seeks to improve vulnerability prioritization by estimating the likelihood that a vulnerability will be exploited.
+The EPSS model produces a probability score between 0 and 1 (0 and 100%).
+The higher the score, the greater the probability that a vulnerability will be exploited.

 As the figure above shows, the strategy to remediate based on CVSS 7+ produces many false positives and still leaves about half of the exploited vulnerabilities open and waiting to be remediated.